IBMDevConnect/cloudpakforappsbadge/CodeReadyWSAppLab/README.md

-# Setting up developer workspace and running Node.js application
+# Setting up developer workspace and running a simple Node.js application

 #### The below document helps to setup the developer project workspace in Code Ready provided IDE